-Because of the project's proximity to Black Canyon City, the Company should take extra care with community consultation during permitting and operation of drill programs, and has contracted the services of a community relations specialist.
+Because of the project's proximity to Black Canyon City, the Company has taken extra care with community consultation during permitting and operation of drill programs, and has contracted the services of a community relations specialist.

 The Kay Mine Technical Report Author is not aware of, and the Kay Mine Project history to which he has access does not mention, any significant environmental liabilities.
-Small historical mine dumps exist on the Kay Mine Project at the No. 1, No. 2, and No. 3 Shafts and these are likely to contain sulfide minerals, particularly pyrite, which have the potential for producing acidic surface waters as they oxidize.
-The mineralization on the project contains significant arsenic, above 10%, as in some recent Arizona Metals drill samples.
-Given the proximity of these mine dumps to the active Agua Fria River, the Company should consult with a local environmental consultant to evaluate whether any environmental risk exists from these historic mine dumps.
+Small historical mine dumps exist on the Kay Mine Project at the No. 1, No. 2, and No. 3 Shafts and preliminary samples taken at Shaft 1 (see page 36) have an indication of sulfide minerals, particularly pyrite, which have the potential for producing acidic surface waters as they oxidize.
+Given the proximity of these mine features to the active Agua Fria River, the Company plans to consult with an environmental consultant to evaluate the extent of any environmental risk that might exist and what mitigation may be necessary.
 To the extent known, there are no other significant factors and risks that may affect access, title, or the right or ability to perform the recommended exploration program on the property.